What Is Domestic Abuse?

 Injunction court orders

-An injunction order is just one means of protecting a spouse or children from domestic abuse.
+An injunction order is one means of protecting yourself or your children from domestic abuse.

 An injunction is a court order stopping a named person from taking a step or ordering a step to be taken, such as:

-- Stopping an assault or harassment by an ex- partner (called a non-molestation order);
+- Stopping an assault or harassment by an ex-partner.
+This is called a non-molestation order.

-- Ordering one spouse to leave a family home until the court decides what should happen long term with the family home (called an occupation order );
+- Ordering one spouse to leave a family home or stay away until the court decides what should happen long-term with the family home.
+This is called an occupation or ouster order.

-- Removing a child from one parent’s care if child abduction is a fear;
+- Removing a child from one parent’s care if there is a fear of child abduction.

-- Preventing one spouse from taking money and assets until the court decides how property and assets is split in the financial settlement (called a freezing order).
+- Preventing one spouse from taking money and assets until the court decides how property and assets are split in the financial settlement.
+This is called a Section 37 injunction or freezing order.

 If you are concerned about your children, the court can also make an urgent child arrangements order.
-This order settles with whom the children should live and whether they should have contact with the other parent.
-In a crisis, the court can make temporary orders in addition to injunction orders.
+This child order determines with whom your child should live and whether your child should have contact with the other parent.
+In an emergency, the court can make temporary urgent orders.

 How do you get an injunction order?